nafizh/NeuBI/README.md

 Change the backend to `tensorflow`.

-If you face any problem installing the software, you can contact me through email: `nafizh at iastate dot edu`
+If you face any problem installing the software, you can contact me through email: `nafiz dot hamid dot iut at gmail dot com`